agabor/docs/_includes/ios/push-notifications.md

 # Push Notifications

 Push Notifications are a great way to keep your users engaged and informed about your app.
 You can reach your entire user base quickly and effectively.
-This guide will help you through the setup process and the general usage of Parse to send push notifications.
+This guide will help you through the setup process and the general usage of MSG to send push notifications.

 If you haven't installed the SDK yet, please [head over to the Push QuickStart]({{ site.baseUrl }}/parse-server/guide/#push-notifications-quick-start) to get our SDK up and running.

-Please note that client push is not available with Parse Server due to it being a significant security risk, it is recommended that to trigger push notifications from your iOS app you run a cloud function that sends the push using the `masterKey`.
-If you must use client push, you could fork Parse Server and enable it or alternatively [Back4App](https://www.back4app.com) offer it as an option for testing purposes only.
+Please note that client push is not available with MSG Server due to it being a significant security risk, it is recommended that to trigger push notifications from your iOS app you run a cloud function that sends the push using the `masterKey`.
+If you must use client push, you could fork MSG Server and enable it or alternatively [Back4App](https://www.back4app.com) offer it as an option for testing purposes only.

 ## Setting Up Push

 If you want to start using push, start by completing the [Push Notifications QuickStart]({{ site.baseUrl }}/parse-server/guide/#push-notifications-quick-start) to learn how to configure your app.
-Come back to this guide afterwards to learn more about the push features offered by Parse.
+Come back to this guide afterwards to learn more about the push features offered by MSG.

 ## Installations

-Every Parse application installed on a device registered for push notifications has an associated PFInstallation object.
+Every MSG application installed on a device registered for push notifications has an associated PFInstallation object.
 The PFInstallation object is where you store all the data needed to target push notifications.
 For example, in a baseball app, you could store the teams a user is interested in to send updates about their performance.
 Saving the PFInstallation object is also required for tracking push-related app open events.

 In iOS or OS X, `Installation` objects are available through the `PFInstallation` class, a subclass of `PFObject`.
 It uses the [same API](#objects) for storing and retrieving data.
 To access the current `Installation` object from your app, use the `[PFInstallation currentInstallation]` method.
-The first time you save a `PFInstallation`, Parse will add it to your `Installation` class, and it will be available for targeting push notifications as long as its `deviceToken` field is set.
+The first time you save a `PFInstallation`, MSG will add it to your `Installation` class, and it will be available for targeting push notifications as long as its `deviceToken` field is set.

 First, make your app register for remote notifications by adding the following in your `application:didFinishLaunchingWithOptions:` method (if you haven't already):